kintone/cli-kintone/README.md

 ## Supported file formats

-cli-kintone supports CSV and JSON for both import/export commands.
+cli-kintone supports following formats for both import/export commands.

-When import, it determines the format automatically by the extension of the file (specified by `--file-path` option).
+- CSV

-When export, you can specify the format by specifying `--format` option.
+When importing, it determines the format automatically by the extension of the file (specified by `--file-path` option).

-The detailed formats of CSV / JSON files are as follows:
+The detailed formats are as follows:

 ### CSV format